Noooste/azuretls-client/README.md

 session.InsecureSkipVerify = true

-// do it at you own risk !
+// do it at your own risk !
 _, err := session.Get("https://httpbin.org/get")

 if err != nil {